ordinals/ord/docs/src/inscriptions/recursion.md

 ### Description

-Availabe information about an unspent transaction output.
+Get assets held by an unspent transaction output.

 ### Examples